-- 1. Deliver the signed Contract, bonds, and evidence of insurance to the Department - 2.
-Submit 72-hour notice - 3.
-Obtain an encroachment permit from the Department - 4.
-Are authorized by the Department to start - 5.
-Perform work at your own risk - 6.
-Perform work under the Contract
+- 1. Deliver the signed Contract, bonds, and evidence of insurance to the Department

+- 2. Submit 72-hour notice

+- 3. Are authorized by the Department to start

+- 4. Perform work at your own risk

+- 5. Perform work under the Contract

 If the Contract is approved, work already performed that complies with the Contract is authorized.